forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/architecture/retire-js-engine.md

 ## What is RetireJS?
 [RetireJS](https://retirejs.github.io/retire.js/) is an engine that analyzes a project's third-party JavaScript dependencies and identifies those that have known security vulnerabilities.
 It has a lively and responsive community, and its database of vulnerable libraries is updated frequently.
+Starting v3.x, RetireJS is included in the default set of engines.

 ## How does Salesforce Code Analyzer use RetireJS?
 Salesforce Code Analyzer uses RetireJS to scan for vulnerable third-party libraries that are bundled into a project.